What to watch for when the Seahawks play the Eagles on Monday Night Football — plus Bob Condotta’s prediction

 Seahawks 26, Eagles 19

-The Seahawks have lost their past three road games, and while the Eagles have won only three games all season, their defense and offensive rushing attack are just good enough to cause Seattle problems if the Seahawks start out slow.
+The Seahawks have lost their past three road games, and while the Eagles have won only three games all season, Philadelphia’s defense and offensive rushing attack are just good enough to cause Seattle problems if the Seahawks start out slow.
 But Seattle’s defense is rounding into form at the right time, and Russell Wilson showed last week rumors of his demise were vastly overstated.
 There figure to be some nervous moments, but Seattle should come away with the win.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.